jaimecomprendre/cs-sdp-2023-24/README.md

 - [Resources](#resources)

 ## Repository usage
-1. Install [git-lfs ](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage), it will be needed to download the data
+1. Instal [git-lfs ](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage), it will be needed to download the data
 2. Fork the repository, the fork will be used as a deliverable
 3. Clone your fork and push your solution model on it